Education

 Course length

-Part time: Two / three years depending on your chosen trajectory - part-time on campus or distance learning
+Part time: Two years - on campus or distance learning

 Overview

 Take your career to the next level with an MA in Education.
-On this course, you’ll develop advanced practitioner skills that you can apply across educational settings.
-And you’ll be free to explore your interests and turn your passions into a professional specialism.
+In this course, you’ll develop advanced practitioner skills that you can apply across educational settings.
+You’ll also be free to explore your specific professional interests in depth by choosing to complete a named dissertation in your specialism.

 You’ll enjoy a flexible learning environment, based around the school term, including:

 You’ll join a vibrant learning community of experienced and passionate professionals.
-You'll discuss and share case studies and debate key topics in education.
-And you’ll have opportunities to network and learn from each other, while sharing your own expertise.
+You'll discuss and share case studies and debate key topics in education with opportunities to network and learn from each other, while sharing your own expertise.

 How to apply